gtomitsuka/priority.js/README.md

 **NOTE 1:** This module is in development, not production-ready.
 It was developed for `montreus-swc`, but will probably be also used in [Oratio.io](http://www.oratio.io).

 **NOTE 2:** Version 2.x will have mayor changes and won't have background compatibility.

-Please make sure you'll
+**NOTE 3:** Version 2.x requires Node.js v0.11.6+, because it uses Generators.

 ## Installation

-**NOTE 3:** Version 2.x requires Node.js v0.11.6+, because it uses Generators.

     npm install priority.js